Where does K-9 get their dogs?

-No, we cannot guarantee the size of a puppy.
-We try to make an educated guess based on the puppy’s current size, current age, and the estimated breed mix.
+While we cannot guarantee the size of a puppy, we make an educated guess based on the puppy’s current size, current age, and the estimated breed mix.
 In cases where we know the mom, her size also helps in guessing on the size of the puppy.

 Let us know immediately.
 We have lots of resources to share with you, including trainers that give discounts to our adopters.
 Sometimes dogs take a few weeks to settle in and establish a routine.
 Because we have been doing this a long time, we have probably been through what you are going through.
 Let us help.